solidjs/solid-docs-legacy/en/guides/server.md

+---
+title: Server
+description: An explanation of Solid's server-side capabilities.
+sort: 3
+---

 # Server Side Rendering

 Solid handles Server rendering by compiling JSX templates to ultra efficient string appending code.
 This can be achieved through the babel plugin or preset by passing in `generate: "ssr"`.
 For both client and server you need to pass in `hydratable: true` to generate the hydration compatible code.